lucidrains/magvit2-pytorch/README.md

 ## MagViT2 - Pytorch (wip)

-Implementation of MagViT2 from <a href="https://arxiv.org/abs/2310.05737">Language Model Beats Diffusion - Tokenizer is Key to Visual Generation</a> in Pytorch
+Implementation of MagViT2 from <a href="https://arxiv.org/abs/2310.05737">Language Model Beats Diffusion - Tokenizer is Key to Visual Generation</a> in Pytorch.
+This currently holds SOTA for video generation / understanding.

 The Lookup Free Quantizer proposed in the paper can be found in a <a href="https://github.com/lucidrains/vector-quantize-pytorch/blob/master/vector_quantize_pytorch/lookup_free_quantization.py">separate repository</a>.
 It should probably be explored for all other modalities, starting with <a href="https://github.com/lucidrains/audiolm-pytorch/commit/c748fcdb565964bc562277bd73fbeb2e5df0ffca">audio</a>